dialogchat/lane_detection/README.md

 # Lane Detection
 ## Overview
-Different approaches to find lane-lines on roads.
+Use different approaches to find lane-lines on roads.
 The code is mostly based on Udacity's [self driving car program](https://eu.udacity.com/course/self-driving-car-engineer-nanodegree--nd013).

 ## Dependencies